 Revel in the Carnival

-From 8-25 February, the most anticipated event on the Venetian calendar will once again delight the audience with a fabulous program full of masks, mystery, and mesmerizing shows.
+From February 12th to March 1st, the most anticipated event on the Venetian calendar will once again delight the audience with a fabulous program full of masks, mystery, and mesmerizing shows.
 This alone is proof enough that February is the best month to visit Venice.

 Most of the celebrations revolve around Piazza San Marco, but, for a truly unforgettable evening, make sure you snag a ticket at one of the exclusive masked balls held in the city’s majestic palazzi.